kshatriyaArjunDeveloper/Amber-Ngo/README.md

 > An Android App for [Amber Ngo](https://ngoamber.in/)
 >
-> This is my first my freelance project and my first app which I build for someone rather than just for learning prupose.
+> This is my first my freelance project and my first app which I build for someone rather than just for learning purpose.